 - Starter: starting at $45/month

 - Professional: starting at $450/month

 - Enterprise: starting at $1,200/month

-One of the most unique features of Nimble’s platform is its integration with Google Workspace and Office 365.
+One of the most unique features of Nimble’s platform is its integration with Google Workspace, which includes Google apps like Gmail, Calendar, Docs, and Sheets, and Office 365.
 For existing users of these tools, Nimble makes it easier to import contacts and synchronize emails and scheduled meetings.
 Nimble’s Prospector browser extension also allows you to add information to a customer record from anywhere on the internet, including social media sites like Twitter and LinkedIn and third-party web apps like Mailchimp and Quickbooks.